How to Build Your Photography Portfolio's SEO (Without Being an SEO Expert)

 Think about it: - Your photos are on hundreds or thousands of websites - Those sites chose your work over millions of other options - Many would happily credit you if asked - Each credit = a backlink to your portfolio

 Traditional link building is hard.
-Getting bloggers and businesses to link to a photography portfolio requires significant outreach.
+Getting bloggers and businesses to link to a photography portfolio requires significant outreach, relationship building, and often guest content creation.
+It's a grind.

 Not all links are equal.
 The best backlinks for photographers:

 Use natural anchor text.
 "Photo by [Your Name]" is perfect.
-It's natural, includes your name, and doesn't look spammy.
+It's natural, includes your name (which builds name recognition in search), and doesn't look spammy or manipulative.
+Google can tell the difference between natural attribution links and manufactured ones.

 Stock photo backlinks often tick all these boxes.
 Blogs write about topics related to the photos they use.
 Established sites need stock photos.
-Photo credits are naturally formatted.
+Photo credits are naturally formatted with photographer names.

 Building Your SEO Over Time